March Break Reimbursement Fund - FAQ's

 Reimbursement will occur within 30 business days after all required documents have been received by Autism Ontario.

-Respite services to support caregivers during the day, evening or weekend, at home or elsewhere (for example, supervision of the child or youth, help with daily living activities or taking a child out for an activity); or
+-1:1 support worker so child can attend a March Break camp (March 10-14, 2025); or respite services to support caregivers during the day, evening or weekend, at home or elsewhere (for example supervision of the child or youth, help with daily living activities or taking child out for an activity)

-14. I have more than one autistic child.
+14. I have more than one child with ASD.
 Can I hire the same worker for more than one child?

 No. This program specifically funds a one-on-one support worker for one child at a time.
-However, you may hire the same worker to work with each child as long as the support is provided during different periods.
+You may, however, hire the same worker to work with each child as long as the support is provided during different time periods.

-15. Can I fax in the documents for quicker service?
+15. Can I email and/or fax in the documents for quicker service?

-You can fax in the application, receipts and diagnosis.
-Reimbursement will occur once all three items (proof of diagnosis, receipts and signed application) are received.
+Yes, you can email, receipts and diagnosis.
+Reimbursement will occur once all items (proof of diagnosis, receipts and application) are received.

 16. My child does not require a one-to-one worker.
 Can I use the funds to pay for the camp/program?

 Yes.
-Funds can be used for one-to-one support workers or for camp/programs during the March Break, but not both.
+Funds can be used for one-to-one support workers or for camp/programs during the March Break.
 See #13 above for additional allowable services.

 17. Do I have to pay the one-to-one worker or March Break camp/program fees up-front?

-- The full name and address of the camp/program and the date of the receipt.
+- The full name and address of the camp/program and date of the receipt.

 Note: this must be a paid-in-full receipt— not an invoice.

-1. I received reimbursement for this program and/or the Summer Funding in previous years.
-Does that mean I will automatically receive reimbursement for the 2024 program?
+18. I received reimbursement for this program and/or the Summer Funding in previous years.
+Does that mean I am automatically going to receive reimbursement for the 2025 program?

-No. Every eligible family who applies in 2024 will have equal opportunity through the random draw held in January 2024.
-There will be families whose names are drawn and those whose names are not.
+No. Every eligible family who applies will have equal opportunity through the random draw held in January 2025.
+There will be families whose names are drawn, and families whose names are not drawn.

 Please ensure that your child’s camp issues you a receipt that lists the camp fee and one-to-one support worker fees separately.